 Whether you are buying or selling a home, you plan to someday, or you just want to make sure your home is safe and healthy, a good home inspection is necessary.
 The surprising truth is that even though you may see nothing wrong with it at first glance, a home inspector is likely to call out a problem with your crawl space.

 In fact, many real estate agents can attest to this trend, since it often can delay or add complication to a home sale.
-Once this “red flag” is triggered, a homeowner is under the gun to get a bid from a professional crawl space cleaning, insulation, or pest control company before the sale can be finalized.
+Once this “red flag” is triggered, a homeowner is under the gun to get a bid from a professional crawl space cleaning, insulation, or animal exclusion company before the sale can be finalized.

 The reason that home inspectors are so inclined to call out the need for repairs and upgrades to a crawl space during their inspection is simply because there is so much that can go wrong in a crawl space…and the reason that most people don’t realize the true extent of the many problems is simply because they spend so little time in their crawl space.
 Even those that do look inside their crawl space usually don’t know what to look for.